I-Dont-Remember/site/content/blog/obsidian-plugins-for-the-casual-user.md

 ## You forgot < X >!

-Let me know on [Twitter](https://twitter.com/maybekq) if I missed something critical for the average user - don’t be sending me [Dataview](https://github.com/blacksmithgu/obsidian-dataview)!
-I know it’s cool, but leave the fancy plugins for tinkerers and future exploration.
-This list is meant to help people onboard and get used to using Obsidian by making it as comfortable as more popular note taking apps.
+Let me know on [Twitter](https://twitter.com/maybekq)🐤 if I missed something critical for the **average** user - don’t be sending me [Dataview](https://github.com/blacksmithgu/obsidian-dataview)!
+I know it’s cool, but leave the fancy plugins for tinkerers👩‍🔧 and future exploration 🚀.
+This list is meant to help people onboard and get used to Obsidian by making it as comfortable as other, more popular, note taking apps.

 ---

 📖 Interested in diving deeper into Obsidian content?
-I encourage following the [Obsidian Roundup](https://www.obsidianroundup.org) weekly email, exploring the resources there, or diving into the community-driven [Hub docs](https://publish.obsidian.md/hub/) — especially their [list of plugins by category](https://publish.obsidian.md/hub/02+-+Community+Expansions/02.01+Plugins+by+Category/%F0%9F%97%82%EF%B8%8F+02.01+Plugins+by+Category).
+I encourage following the [Obsidian Roundup](https://www.obsidianroundup.org) weekly email 📩, exploring the resources there, or diving into the community-driven [Hub docs](https://publish.obsidian.md/hub/) — especially their [list of plugins by category](https://publish.obsidian.md/hub/02+-+Community+Expansions/02.01+Plugins+by+Category/%F0%9F%97%82%EF%B8%8F+02.01+Plugins+by+Category).